 5. Find the root of the problem

-No matter how small or seemingly insignificant the complaint, it is essential for businesses to track down the root of the problem and actively address any areas that are resulting in customer dissatisfaction.
-This will ensure that the issue is 100% dealt with and will not snowball into something bigger and more damaging at a later stage.
+No matter how small or seemingly insignificant the complaint, it is essential for businesses to improve their the method of handling customer grievances by tracking down the root of the problem and actively address any areas that are resulting in customer dissatisfaction.
+Finding out why the customer’s complained will ensure that the issue is 100% dealt with and will not snowball into something bigger and more damaging at a later stage.

-Implementing these simple tips into your business operations will ensure that the level of customer complaints received is significantly reduced across all areas.
+Implementing these simple tips into your business operations will ensure that the level of complaints and the number of complaints received is significantly reduced across all areas.